pretoriusdre/resume/README.md

-# `resume-tree`: An interactive, hierarchical resume
+# `resume-tree`: An interactive, hierarchical résumé
 ## Overview:

-This repository is a template for an interactive resume built around a JSON tree data structure.
+This repository is a template for an interactive rsume built around a JSON tree data structure.
 This is an open-source project that you can fork, fill with your own details, and host on github pages for free.

 Example:
 https://pretoriusdre.github.io/resume-tree/